mumbleskates/bilrost/README.md

 ### Getting started

-To use `bilrost`, first add it as a dependency in `Cargo.toml`, either with `cargo add bilrost` or manually:
+To use `bilrost`, we first add it as a dependency in `Cargo.toml`, either with `cargo add bilrost` or manually:

 ```toml
 bilrost = "0.1002.0-dev"
 ```

-Then, derive `bilrost::Message` for your struct type:
+Then, we derive `bilrost::Message` for our struct type:

 ```rust,
 use bilrost::Message;